-NYC cops arrest suspect in attack on tourist stabbed in head
+Police arrest man in New York City tourist stabbing

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

 Rasmussen said his assailant stabbed him without saying a word.
-The victim required eight stitches.
+He required eight stitches.

 Police arrested Tlapanco after releasing surveillance photos and video footage from the attack.

-It’s not clear if Tlapanco has an attorney who could speak for him.
+It’s not clear if Tlapanco has an attorney who can comment on the charges.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.